Children are made readers on the laps of their parents - Emilie Buchwald

 The programme recognises that parents and learners already read various media at home and so the library provides resources to build on this reading culture.

-Through the programme there have been caregivers who have recognised the value of literacy development in the home, and have seen the good results translate in their children’s school progress.
+Through the programme in past years, there have been caregivers who have recognised the value of literacy development in the home, and have seen the good results translate in their children’s school progress.
 These caregivers have become literacy activists in their communities, partnering with a local pre-school in Grahamstown where they interact with caregivers from that pre-school around the importance of literacy development and library memberships.